wxsd-sales/call-notifications-sidebar/README.md

 4. Supply the domain and URL of the publicly accessible webserver where you plan to deploy this.
 ![Screenshot 2023-06-28 at 12 43 11 PM](https://github.com/wxsd-sales/call-notifications-sidebar/assets/19175490/9b308946-8a21-482a-a1a8-7b6e0dd03126)

+### MockAPI Setup
+1. Navigate to [mockapi.ip](https://mockapi.io) and either create a new project, or add a resource to an existing project.
+2. The project can have any name, but the resource added must be called **SideBarContacts**

+3. I recommend populating the DB with MockAPI's fake data generator, but you will need to replace t

 ## Live Demo